plone/plone.org/devops/README.md

 make all
 ```

-This command provision a new machine, if running in the local environment, run the playbook and then deploy the stack.
+This command provisions a new machine, if running in the local environment, run the playbook and then deploy the stack.

 ### Provision

 Only valid for local deployments using Vagrant.
-This creates a new Vagrant box with the configuration according to the `Vagrantfile`.
+This creates a new Vagrant box with the configuration according to the `Vagrantfile` and runs the Ansible playbook.

 ```shell
 make provision
 ```

 ### Run playbook

-Setup the server, by installing base packages, creating `UFW` configuration, and adding users
+Set up the server, by installing base packages, creating `UFW` configuration, adding users, and preparing docker.
+This action happens on local deployments while running provision, for the production it is its own step.

 ```shell
 make run-playbook